fullmetalbrackets/blog/src/content/blog/self-host-website-cloudflare-tunnel.md

 ## What and How

-You can very easily set up and host a website via Netlify, Cloudflare Pages, or GitHub Pages, or many other options.
-Self-hosting a website instead means your website lives and operates out of a device that lives in your home or on a cloud provider like Digital Ocean.
+You can very easily set up and host a website via <a href="https://netlify.com" target="_blank">Netlify</a>, <a href="https://pages.cloudflare.com" target="_blank">Cloudflare Pages</a>, or <a href="https://pages.github.com" target="_blank">GitHub Pages</a>, <a href="https://vercel.com" target="_blank">Vercel</a>, <a href="https://surge.sh" target="_blank">Surge.sh</a>, or many other free or paid options.
+Honestly, it's never been easier to have a website and there's never been more free options.

+Self-hosting a website, however, is a whole other can of beans -- instead of letting one of these companies host your website in their infrastructure, your website will live and operate out of a server in your home, or on a cloud provider like Digital Ocean, Oracle or Hetzner.
+This means you have only yourself to rely on for maintaining the server, making sure it's secure and has the latest updates, etc. Cloudflare Tunnel removes a lot of the hassle, and even enhances it with other free Cloudflare services like Web Application Firewall and Web Analytics.
+(Note that these are also available if you host your website Cloudflare Pages.)

 First, requirements:

 1. You'll need to create a free <a href="https://cloudflare.com" target="_blank">Cloudflare</a> account.

 2. You need to own a domain.
-I suggest <a href="https://" target="_blank">Cloudflare</a> itself, alternately <a href="https://porkbun.com" target="_blank">Porkbun</a> or <a href="https://namecheap" target="_blank">Namecheap</a>.
+I suggest <a href="https://domains.cloudflare.com" target="_blank">Cloudflare</a> itself, alternately <a href="https://porkbun.com" target="_blank">Porkbun</a> or <a href="https://namecheap" target="_blank">Namecheap</a>.
 (Or literally any domain registrar you prefer.)
 You can get cheap domains, like those ending with `.cc` or `.us`, often for less then $10 or even as low as $4 to $5.
 This is the price for the first year, to hook you, but annual domain renewals can cost more after that first year, so do your research. _Cloudflare_ sells their domains at cost, so the renewal is usually only a couple dollars more than the initial price, which is why I usually prefer them.
 Alternately you could set up something like <a href="https://www.duckdns.org" target="_blank">DuckDNS</a> or some other Dynamic DNS to avoid buying a domain, but you're on your own there -- domains are so cheap I've never bothered.

 3. You'll need a website.
 I won't be explaining how to build a website here, you can just code one from scratch with HTML and CSS if you know how, or you can use a static site generator, of which there are many.
 If you want to get a quick website up and running I suggest <a href="https://astro.build" target="_blank">Astro</a> since it has a good blog template and is easy to learn.
 (It's what I used to build this blog!)